-1. “You are so going to regret this!”
+1. You are so going to regret this!

-Jesus had every right to be angry and to condemn those who had unjustly condemned Him.
+Jesus had every right to be angry and to condemn those who had unjustly condemned him.
 But at Calvary we see perfect love and forgiveness.
 We see Jesus showing us what it means to love our enemies.
-The irony is that on the cross Jesus Himself was receiving the full brunt of divine wrath for all our sins.
-And as judgment was being poured out on Him, He loved us so much that He said, "Father, forgive them, for they do not know what they are doing."
-(Luke 23:34)
+The irony is that on the cross Jesus himself was receiving the full brunt of divine wrath for all our sins.
+And as judgment was being poured out on him, he loved us so much that he said, Father, forgive them, for they do not know what they are doing (Luke 23:34).

 When we’re treated badly, our first impulse isn’t usually to express love and forgiveness.
 We’re prone to lash out with hurtful words.
 Let’s invite Jesus to teach us how to speak words of blessing, even when we’re in pain.

-2. "I’m not in the mood to chat.”
+2. I’m not in the mood to chat.

-When Jesus was enduring unimaginable pain, He took the time to have a conversation with the thief beside him.
-He listened and responded to the man’s spiritual need: "Jesus, remember me when you come into your kingdom."
-(Luke 23:42) Jesus replied, "Truly I tell you, today you will be with me in paradise."
-(Luke 23:43)
+When Jesus was enduring unimaginable pain, he took the time to have a conversation with the man who was crucified beside him.
+He listened and responded to his spiritual need.
+When that man said, Jesus, remember me when you come into your kingdom (Luke 23:42), Jesus replied, Truly I tell you, today you will be with me in paradise (Luke 23:43).

 No one heard Jesus protest how unfair it was.
 He wasn’t whining about his lot in life.
-In fact, only one of his seven last words was spoken to ease His physical torment: “I thirst.”
-(John 19:28b) His focus was on the welfare of others.
-He made sure that His mother would be taken care of by John: “Woman, here is your son […] Here is your mother."
-(John 19:26-27)
+In fact, only one of his seven last words was spoken to ease his physical torment: I thirst (John 19:28b).
+His focus was on the welfare of others.
+He made sure that his mother would be taken care of by John: Woman, here is your son […] Here is your mother (John 19:26-27).

-4. “Do you know who I am?”
+4. Do you know who I am?

-Jesus never flaunted His identity and status to earn respect and admiration.
-On the cross, the only indication of His status was the mockery on the makeshift sign: “Jesus of Nazareth, the King of the Jews.”
-(John 19:19) No person in history has ever been more deserving of respect.
+Jesus never flaunted his identity and status to earn respect and admiration.
+On the cross, the only indication of his status was the mockery on the makeshift sign: Jesus of Nazareth, the King of the Jews (John 19:19).
+No person in history has ever been more deserving of respect.
 But Jesus didn’t demand it.
-He didn’t stick up for his rights when He was mistreated.
-He kept silent when He could have used His authority to call down a host of angels to His defense.
-He let other people watch His example and decide for themselves who he was, like the centurion who watched how He died and said, “Surely this man was the Son of God!"
-(Mark 15:39).
+He didn’t stick up for his rights when he was mistreated.
+He kept silent when he could have used his authority to call down a host of angels to his defense.
+He let other people watch his example and decide for themselves who he was, like the centurion who watched how he died and concluded, Surely this man was the Son of God (Mark 15:39)!

-5. “Hallelujah!
-Praise the Lord!”

-Jesus didn’t feel sorry for Himself on the cross, but neither did he hide the pain behind a plastic smile like some of us do when we walk into church: “I’m doing great.
+5. Hallelujah!
 Praise the Lord!

-How about you?”
-Jesus went straight to the Father with his pain and He let others listen in: "Eli, Eli, lema sabachthani?" (which means "My God, my God, why have you forsaken me?").
-(Matthew 27:46)?
-He was expressing His soul-wrenching sense of abandonment and despair with the help of these words from David’s psalm of lament.
-(Psalm 22:1)
+Jesus didn’t feel sorry for himself on the cross, but neither did he hide the pain behind a plastic smile like some of us do when we walk into church.
+Jesus went straight to the Father with his pain and he let others listen in, crying out: Eli, Eli, lema sabachthani?, which means My God, my God, why have you forsaken me (Matthew 27:46)?
+He was expressing his soul-wrenching sense of abandonment and despair with the help of these words from one of David’s psalms of lament (Psalm 22:1).

-“Jesus said, “It is finished.”
-With that, he bowed his head and gave up his spirit.”
-(John 19:30)
+Jesus said, “It is finished.”
+With that, he bowed his head and gave up his spirit (John 19:30).